Useful Information

 Yes, you can trek without a guide but hiring a guide is recommended for safety and navigation, especially for first-time trekkers.
 A guide also helps in case of altitude sickness and provides insights into local culture.
 A porter can also be hired to carry luggage, making the trek easier.

-9. How do I get to the starting point of langtang trek ?
+9. How do I get to the starting point of the Langtang trek?

 The starting point of langtang trek is Syabrubesi, which is a 7-8 hour drive from Kathmandu.
 Public buses are the cheapest option, while private jeeps are faster and more comfortable but cost more.
 The road is rough, especially during the monsoon.